MarianBusila/AZ203/Security/Security.md

     -  Apply disk encryption at rest.
 Azure Storage and Azure SQL Database encrypt data at rest by default.
     - use SSL/TLS protocols to exchange data across different locations
     - For data moving between your on-premises infrastructure and Azure, consider appropriate safeguards such as HTTPS or VPN
+    - SQL Database dynamic masking limits sensitive data by masking it from non-priveledged users. (for example masks some columns).
+The data remains unencrypted in the database, it just when it is exposed that it gets masked
+    ```ps
+    New-AzureRmSqlDatabaseDataMaskingRule `
+    -ResourceGroupName $rgName `
+    -ServerName $serverName `
+    -DatabaseName $dbName `
+    -SchemaName "dbo" `
+    -TableName "Users" `
+    -ColumnName "AccountCode" `
+    -MaskingFunction Text ` // Default, Text, Number, SocialSecurityNumber, CreditCardNumber, Email
+    -SuffixSize 2 ` // number of characters to not be masked at the end of string
+    -ReplacementString "xxxxxxxx"
+    ```
+    - Always Encrypted precents access to data by non-owners of the data.
+This is perfomed by encrypting specific columns of a table using a certificate.
+The certificate is best stored securely in Key Vault.
+It isuseful when you need to have non priviledged users administer a dtabase and be blocked fomr seeing data (which admins normally can).
+As and example, you may want to secure pins for and account from off-site admins, but have them accessible from a web app to verify.
+In the connection string set "Column Encryption Setting=true", add an identity to the web app and grant that app access to certificate in KeyVault.

 * create, read, update, and delete keys, secrets, and certificates by using the KeyVault API [Quickstart: Set and retrieve a secret from Azure Key Vault using Azure CLI](https://docs.microsoft.com/en-us/azure/key-vault/quick-create-cli)
     - Azure Key Vault is a cloud service that works as a secure secrets store.
 You can securely store keys, passwords, certificates.